 Risk assessments are carried out for any activity where there is some form of risk anticipated.
+Risk assessments are regularly reviewed to ensure correct measures are put in place.

-6. How will the academy and nursery school manage my child or young person's medicine or personal care needs?
+How will the academy and nursery school manage a child or young person's medicine or personal care needs?